When you buy through our links, we may earn a commission. Learn more.

 They Flap In The Wind

-Keeping with the wind theme another downside to RV slide out awnings is they tend to flap when it gets breezy and it can be really loud, especially at night.
+Keeping with the wind theme, another downside to RV slide out awnings is they flap and make noise when it gets breezy.
+It can be really loud, especially at night.

 The wind is already annoying enough when it shakes the trailer, adding some loud flapping noises can make trying to enjoy nature even harder.